StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 <li><span class="mixed">mixed</span>
 </ul>

-The distinction between the bare labels and the "plus versions" (e.g., <span class="basic">basic</span> and <span class="basic">basic+</span>) is the "ease of acceptability / controversy factor" -- things with plus labels are more controversial and/or harder to accept, as it seems to me.
+The distinction between the bare labels and the "plus versions" (e.g., <span class="basic">basic</span> and <span class="basic">basic+</span>) is the "ease of acceptability / controversy factor"---things with plus labels are more controversial and/or harder to accept, as it seems to me.
 It so happens that many of the things that are controversial and/or harder to accept are more advanced teachings, as one might expect.
 Christians disagree about the basic parameters of the gospel very little, but particulars of eschatological chronology quite a bit, for example.

 The main reason why I only define and use three content levels is because the lines are so blurry and indistinct.
 I would be quite uncomfortable breaking things down any more, since fine-grained categorizations would really imply a level of precision that simply isn't there.